Frequently Asked Questions – Michigan BDIC Program

 Each of the 8 chapters contains a quiz that reviews important content from that chapter.
 There are 10 questions per quiz, and you need to obtain an 80% or higher to pass onto the next chapter.
 The quizzes will provide you with an excellent opportunity to master the course material and prepare for your final exam.
 You will be provided with feedback on any incorrect answers, and you may retake your quizzes an unlimited amount of times.

-Per Michigan SOS requirements, you MUST complete your BDIC course within 60 days of receiving your notice of eligibility.
+Per Michigan SOS requirements, you MUST complete your BDIC program within 60 days of receiving your notice of eligibility.
 If you fail to complete your course within the 60-day eligibility window, you will not dismiss your points, and your violation will be reported to your insurance company.
 No refunds may be given after this point.